crdschurch/jekyll-contentful/README.md

 $ bundle exec jekyll contentful
 ```

-You can limit the content returned from Contentful by specifying one or more collections on the command line, like so...
+You can reduce the volume of content returned from Contentful by specifying one or more collections on the command line and/or speciyfing a limit.
+The following example will return (up to) 10 records for both articles & authors collection...

 ```
-$ bundle exec jekyll contentful --collections articles,authors
+$ bundle exec jekyll contentful --collections articles,authors --limit 10
 ```

 ## License